Due to limited availability of test supplies, Scripps is not testing individuals with little to no symptoms.

 For those who are not tested or are awaiting the results of their COVID-19 test, the CDC offers guidance on what to do if you are sick.

-Scripps Health is testing people with moderate symptoms of COVID-19, especially those who are at higher risk.
+If you are a Scripps patient and have COVID-19 symptoms, such as a fever, cough, or difficulty breathing, please start by calling our nurse line at 888-261-8431.
+Or you can use one of our virtual care options.
+Scripps is only testing people with moderate symptoms of COVID-19, especially those who are at higher risk.
 This includes health care workers; older adults; and patients with compromised immune systems or chronic medical conditions such as diabetes, heart disease, chronic lung disease and chronic kidney or liver disease.
-If it is medically necessary for you to be tested, we will test you.
+If it is medically necessary for you to be tested, Scripps will test you.

 If you have fever and/or respiratory symptoms, it is important that you call our dedicated COVID-19 nurse line at 888-261-8431 before coming in or take advantage of one of our virtual care options.
 Please do not walk in or use online scheduling.
 This way, we can arrange for appropriate care for you while protecting others.